Monday, August 29, 2011

 27.08.11.
 Cliff side house, Heberden Ave, post June 13 quake

-Heberden Ave / Truro St junction: Containers cordoned Heberden Ave, where two big rocks had fallen from bluffs, smashing through Van Asch Deaf Education Centre steel mesh fence & stopping behind rugby field posts.
+Heberden Ave / Truro St junction: Shipping-ontainers cordoned Heberden Ave, where two big rocks had fallen from bluffs, smashing through Van Asch Deaf Education Centre's steel-mesh-fence, stopping behind rugby-field goal-posts.
 Parked on Truro St was a boat named EXTREME.
-I snapped the red stickered Scouts Den opp the rugby field.
-Some Heberden Ave, fallen rocks were numbered with green spray-paint.
+I snapped the red-stickered Scouts Den opposite the rugby-field.
+Some Heberden Ave fallen rocks were numbered with green spray-paint.
 Some bluff rocks were spray-painted with pink numbers too.

 27.08.11.
 Van Asch Deaf Education Centre entrance, Heberden Ave, post June 13 quake